 - Heat oil over medium high heat in a large skillet.
 Add all the meatballs and cook, rolling until brown all over, about 5 minutes.

-- Turn heat to low.
-Stir teriyaki sauce and add to skillet, being sure to coat the meatballs.
-Cook for a minute or two shaking skillet to roll meatballs in the teriyaki sauce.
+- Stir teriyaki glaze and add to skillet, being sure to coat the meatballs.
+Cook for a minute or two shaking skillet to roll meatballs in the teriyaki glaze.

 - Serve over rice, garnished with remaining chopped cilantro and sesame seeds (optional).